dekobon/product-record-ingestor-exercise/DESIGN.md

 lines.
 In this model you see multiple CPUs light up nicely.
 I provided some level of proof for the claim of a parallel processing model to be more efficient within the benchmarking results provided in [ProductRecordParseBenchmark](src/integration/java/com/useswiftly/ingestion/product/app/ProductRecordParseBenchmark.java) class.
-According to that benchmark (which has some flaws - it also records the toString() performance per ProductRecord instance), we see a marked improvement when using the Java `.parallel()` stream operator:
+According to that benchmark, we see a marked improvement when using the Java `.parallel()` stream operator:

 ```
 Benchmark                                    Mode  Cnt  Score   Error  Units
-ProductRecordParseBenchmark.parallelStream  thrpt    5  2.399 ± 0.507  ops/s
+ProductRecordParseBenchmark.parallelStream  thrpt    5  14.806 ± 0.749  ops/s
-ProductRecordParseBenchmark.singleThreaded  thrpt    5  0.603 ± 0.019  ops/s
+ProductRecordParseBenchmark.singleThreaded  thrpt    5   4.253 ± 0.179  ops/s
 ```

 ### Decoupling business logic from domain entity logic